JuergenGutsch/blog/_source/_posts/2019-02-18-customizing-aspnetcore-12-hosting.md

 })
 ~~~

+This will override the default configuration where you are able to pass in URLs, eg. using the `applicationUrl` property of the `launchSettings.json` or an environment variable.

 ### HTTP.sys

-Did you know that there is another Hosting option?
+Did you know that there is another hosting option?
 A different web server implementation?
 It is [HTTP.sys](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/servers/httpsys).
-This is a pretty mature library within Windows that can be used to host your application.
+This is a pretty mature library deep within Windows that can be used to host your application.

 ~~~ csharp
 .UseHttpSys(options =>